Daniel-Nikpayuk/FNFTA/data analysis/README.md

 > ernment reporting on its financial information.

 Putting it together, especially *presented as those of a single economic entity* does appear to suggest an unnecessarily wide net of information gathering which in any other part of society would be considered private.
+Though I am not a lawyer, the main reason I'm even willing to state such an analysis is that I've had much practice within the realm of computing science in coding and thinking out filters to recursively dragnet data.
+I don't have practice with the law, but I have practice with information filtering, and financial bureaucracy isn't much different than programming in terms of skill set.

 > For me, the bottom line is that the more I look at how much non-council financial information is required to be posted,
 > the more I think the intent is for the federal government to use this information to size up their opponent: Legal battle